jeremytammik/tbc/a/1851_bipch_mepshap_atfont.md

 **Answer:** I don't think using the duct type will work for what you are trying to do unless you are using 2019 or later.
 If you access the duct or duct fitting (family instance) and get the connectors from the connector manager from the element you should be able to get the shape.
 That shape is the same for both.

 **Response:** Our plugin is trying to recreate duct type from the data stored externally before drawing a duct instance.
-For example, if the plugin stores an oval duct type externally called `newDuctType1`, in order to insert this duct instance intothe model, it needs to create this duct type in Oval Duct first.
-The plugin can hard code the "Oval" string to find FamilyName "Oval Duct" in the English version of Revit, but it will not workin other languages.
+For example, if the plugin stores an oval duct type externally called `newDuctType1`, in order to insert this duct instance into the model, it needs to create this duct type in Oval Duct first.
+The plugin can hard code the "Oval" string to find FamilyName "Oval Duct" in the English version of Revit, but it will not work in other languages.
 This is why I am looking for a solution or workaround in 2018 to determine the shape from duct type.

 Later: I have not found any solution for 2018.
 We decide to use the sample routine (see above) you created but it works only if all three duct types (oval, rectangular and round) have real duct type in them.
 The workaround on 2018: